Japanese tissue: Reattaching signatures

 In the case where an entire signature (a folded sheet of paper forming several pages, or leaves, of a book) has come out, it may be reinserted by being sewn first onto a strip of Japanese paper, and then by pasting into the book along the newly formed hinge between the Japanese paper and original signature.

-Kites making
+Kite making

 The washi paper, as long as bamboo sticks and silk, is the most important material to build kites.
 The use of this material dates back for centuries in the eastern cultures.

-Aeremodelling
+Aeromodelling

 Washi paper is used for covering the frame and wings of airplane models since the beginning of the 19th century.
-It's used especially on small models for the strength and the light weight.
+It is used especially on small models for the strength and the light weight.
 The vast majority of the washi paper used is either abaca or wood pulp.
 Abaca is vastly superior to wood pulp papers in strength overall.
 Gampi and mitsumata can be hit or miss with wet strength.
 Even with abaca, if a wet strengthening agent is not added to the fiber, it can almost melt in water.